In [1]:

 Many students also call me "Prof. Suraj" or "Prof. Rampure" – all of these are fine!

-- Recently moved back to Metro Detroit; second semester as teaching faculty at the University of Michigan 〽️.
+• Recently moved back to Metro Detroit; just finished first year as teaching faculty at the University of Michigan 〽️.

-- In addition to the instructor, we have several staff members who are here to help you in discussion, office hours, and on Ed.
+• We also have an IA – Abhinav Attaluri – who is here to help you in office hours, study sessions, and on Ed.

 Please ask questions in lecture!¶